Bill Wilson’s Experience with LSD

 Renewed interest and research in the use of psychedelics

 After decades of draconian suppression, in 1990, at the University of New Mexico, Rick Straussman, M.D., initiated the first US-government approved research on psychedelics, when he administered over 400 doses of the short-acting, but extremely powerful psychedelic DMT to sixty volunteers in the hospital of the University of New Mexico Medical School in Albuquerque.
-I recommend both his book and the Netflix film entitled, DMT: The Spirit Molecule, which discuss his findings and conclusions.
+I recommend his book, DMT: The Spirit Molecule, which discuss his findings and conclusions.

 Funding for and research involving psychedelics has been forthcoming ever since by organizations such as the Multidisciplinary Association for Psychedelic Studies (MAPS) and major University medical centers throughout the US and Canada, such as New York University, about which “The Trip Treatment” article in New Yorker cited above was written.
 Current studies are using psychedelics for the treatment of PTSD (combat-related and from childhood trauma and sexual abuse), depression and anxiety.